near/NEPs/specs/Proposals/0031-near-shell.md

 * `network`     : The NEAR network (example, "betanet", "testnet", etc.)
 * `private_key` : The plain-text private key, used when `type = "unencrypted"`

-`near-shell` will look for keys in a specific order.
+NEAR CLI will look for keys in a specific order.
 This list is in the prioritized order and can be understood to mean, "if the key is not found here, then try the next location/store."

 1. Environment variables:
 * `NEAR_ACCOUNT_ID`